Enumeration and Identification of Unique 3D Spatial Topologies of Interconnected Engineering Systems Using Spatial Graphs: INTRODUCTION

-Any systematic design process~\cite{Field1997,Challender2000} involves four key tasks: \textit{representation}, \textit{generation}, \textit{evaluation}, and \textit{design guidance}.
-Representation refers to the task of describing a system using a generic model that captures the functionality of the various system elements.
+Any systematic design process~\cite{Field1997,Challender2000} involves four key tasks: \textit{representation}, \textit{generation}, \textit{evaluation}, and \textit{design guidance}. \textit{Representation} refers to the task of describing a system using a generic model that captures the functionality of the various system elements.
 Depending on the design analysis tools and application requirements, design representations can be mathematical, graphical, physics-based, or conceptual~\cite{Wyatt2013a, Schmidt1999}.
-The generation phase involves creating feasible design alternatives using the representation based on design rules.
-Evaluation is the process of measuring the design quality in terms of the performance criteria.
-Finally, design guidance is providing feedback for the generation task based on the evaluation output to find better alternatives in the design space.
-The generation, evaluation, and design guidance tasks are usually performed in an automated loop that converges finally to a design solution.
-However, what actually enables high design accuracy, comprehensive search space navigation, and computational efficiency of the output from the last three tasks is the design representation selected in the first task.
-Hence, a design representation for 3D interconnected systems that captures the relevant problem attributes and aligns well with a generation computation is critical to navigate through the discrete 3D spatial topology options efficiently.\\
+A formal representation of engineering systems is necessary for generation of their different spatial configurations.
+Previous works utilized different representations such as stick diagrams~\cite{Oraon2018}, canonical graphs~\cite{Babai1983CanonicalLO, Rensink2004}, lever diagrams~\cite{Ross1991, Liao2017}, design structure matrices (DSMs)~\cite{AlGeddawy2015}, and bond graphs~\cite{Bayrak2016, Pease1988, Wu2008, Beaman1988, Behbahani2013, Bachrach1996}.
+Each of these representations has advantages and disadvantages that impact the computational effort required to generate the feasible design space of engineering system configurations.
+The \textit{generation} phase involves creating feasible design alternatives using the representation based on design rules.
+Configuration synthesis and automatic enumeration strategies~\cite{Deng2022, Bayrak2016} that meet design constraints have been developed previously by researchers for applications such as planetary gear sets (PSGs) for automotive hybrid transmission systems (HTS)~\cite{Xu2019}, split hybrid configurations for single planetary gears~\cite{Barhoumi2017}, robotic manipulator configurations~\cite{Lipkin1991}, and vehicle suspension mechanisms~\cite{Liu1993}. \textit{Evaluation} is the process of measuring the design quality in terms of the performance criteria.
+Finally, \textit{design guidance} is providing feedback for the generation task based on the evaluation output to find better alternatives in the design space.
+In design automation methods, the generation, evaluation, and design guidance tasks are performed in an automated loop that, when successful, converges to a design solution.
+However, the element of this process that actually enables high design accuracy, comprehensive search space navigation, and computational efficiency is the design representation that is selected before the start of this iterative process.
+Hence, a design representation for 3D interconnected systems that captures the relevant problem attributes and aligns well with a generation computation method is critical for navigating through the discrete 3D spatial topology options efficiently.\\